Skip to main content

 According to Slack’s investigation, perpetrators did not exploit any Slack vulnerabilities.
 The data breach was a result of third-party vendor compromise.
 However, Slack hasn’t shared any information on who the vendor was and what services or products they provided to Slack.

 This example of a real-life cybersecurity incident occurred because cybersecurity systems didn’t alert security officers before the code repositories were stolen.
-Using real-time incident response software to detect and respond to unusual behavioral patterns could have helped to prevent the incident.
+Establishing a NIST incident response process as well as using real-time incident response software to detect and respond to unusual behavioral patterns could have helped to prevent the incident.
 Identity management and two-factor authentication could have also prevented perpetrators from accessing Slack’s GitHub account.
 Lastly, having a cyber supply chain risk management (C-SCRM) program in place could have helped to nip the incident in the bud.

 In the next section, we take a look at the insider threat detection and prevention functionality of Ekran System to help you manage the risk of data breach incidents we’ve analyzed above.